avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 The Cryptographic Message Syntax (CMS) {{RFC5652}} establishes a standard syntax for creating secure messages, incorporating digital signatures, encryption, and authentication codes.
 In practical terms, CMS finds application in scenarios such as secure email communication, document signing, and PKI-based security services.
 Organizations use CMS for secure file transfers and end-to-end encryption of documents, ensuring confidentiality and integrity.
 It is a key component in secure messaging protocols, contributing to the confidentiality, integrity, and authenticity of communication over networks.
-One of CMS's notable features is flexibility, allowing the choice of cryptographic algorithms based on specific security requirements.
+One of the notable features of CMS is flexibility, allowing the choice of cryptographic algorithms based on specific security requirements.
 An important consideration to be made is the non-uniform adoption and potential challenges in implementing CMS, particularly in the context of email clients.
 Varying levels of maturity and maintenance among email clients will slow down the adoption of post-quantum algorithms, which will not be uniform across different clients.

 It is worth noting that, similarly to CMS, JOSE and (JSON Object Signing and Encryption) and COSE (CBOR Object Signing and Encryption) are data structures used to support signing and encryption of data, respectively, in JSON and CBOR format.
-Therefore several considerations that are applicable for CMS will extend to JOSE and COSE as well.
+Therefore, several considerations that are applicable for CMS will extend to JOSE and COSE as well.

 Lifetime: Short-lived and long-lived.